How conversion values work in SKAN 4.0

 4. Will you get both coarse-grained and fine-grained conversion values in each postback?

-7. When will these new changes be available?
+7. Are these changes already available?

 9. Are there other changes in SKAN 4.0 my team should be aware of?